 The most used IDE for Android app programming by some distance is Android Studio.
 This is the official integrated development environment for Android applications, made available for free by Google.
-Android Studio is a component of the Android SDK (software development kit) and can be used on various operating systems: there’s an Android Studio version for Microsoft Windows (from Windows 7), Mac OS X, and Linux systems with GNOME or KDE Desktop.
+Android Studio is a component of the Android SDK (Software Development Kit) and can be used on various operating systems: there’s an Android Studio version for Microsoft Windows (from Windows 7), macOS, and Linux systems with GNOME or KDE Desktop.
 A prerequisite of app development with the Android Studio IDE is an installed version of the Java Development Kit, which can also be downloaded free of charge.
 The basis of Android Studio is the popular Java development environment IntelliJ IDEA.

 Programming basics for iOS apps

-To develop an application for an iOS device, most developers use Xcode – the official integrated development environment provided by Apple, which can also be used to program applications for Mac OS X and watchOS too.
-Xcode is exclusively available for the Mac OS X operating system.
+To develop an application for an iOS device, most developers use Xcode – the official integrated development environment provided by Apple, which can also be used to program applications for macOS, iPadOS, tvOS, and watchOS too.
+Xcode is exclusively available for the mac operating system.
 Every Mac user can download it free of charge from the Apple App Store using an Apple ID.